Convert 230 C To Fahrenheit

 Introduction: Celsius and Fahrenheit – A Historical Overview

 Fahrenheit, on the other hand, is named after German physicist Daniel Gabriel Fahrenheit.
-His scale, developed in the early 18th century, originally defined 0°F as the freezing point of a brine solution (water, ice, and ammonium chloride) and 96°F as the human body temperature.
+In practice, his scale, developed in the early 18th century, originally defined 0°F as the freezing point of a brine solution (water, ice, and ammonium chloride) and 96°F as the human body temperature.
 While seemingly arbitrary, the Fahrenheit scale remains prevalent in some parts of the world, particularly the United States.
 The differences between these scales highlight the historical evolution of scientific measurement and the challenges of standardizing units across different cultures and scientific communities.

 The Conversion Formula: From Celsius to Fahrenheit